thisguyistotallyben/hamtheman/README.md

 # HamTheMan
 HamTheMan (htm) is a Discord bot for various ham radio related things, including callsign lookups (globally with HamQTH), solar conditions, time, and a morse code translator.

-## Status
-As of April 18, 2020, this bot is in a nearly complete state of rewrite number 3, official version 2, probably.
-Hopefully, this will very soon be pushed to master

 # Getting started
 Make sure you are running Python 3.6 or higher.